Alex-Veskoukis/data_mining_and_validation_using_AI/README.md

 ### Methodological overview

 1. **Data source selection:** Published scientific articles were chosen as the primary source of real‑world examples because peer‑reviewed publications often describe the use of analytics methods in practice.
-A bespoke Python package was developed to mine publicly available article metadata from the Crossref and OpenAlex APIs.
+The bespoke Python package was developed to mine publicly available article metadata from the Crossref and OpenAlex APIs.
 Searches were constructed for twelve industries—

     *Banking Finance, Healthcare Pharma, Insurance, E‑commerce Retail, Telecom Network Security, Social Media, Education Learning Analytics, IoT Smart Systems, Government Public Administration, Cybersecurity Intrusion Detection, HR Recruitment* and *Transportation Logistics*